‘Teen Mom 2’ Star Chelsea Houska Reveals She And Husband Are Collaborating With Itzy Ritzy

-Teen Mom 2 star Chelsea Houska is a stylish mom of three who just announced that she and her husband, Cole DeBoer, are embarking on a new journey in their loves.
+Teen Mom 2 star Chelsea Houska is a stylish mom of three who just announced that she and her husband, Cole DeBoer, are embarking on a new journey in their lives.
 On Tuesday night, Chelsea took to Instagram to reveal that she and her husband will be collaborating with Itzy Ritzy for a new line which is called the “Chelsea + Cole Collection.”

 Itzy Ritzy is a website which sells stylish parenting products including diaper bags, nursing covers, and car seat covers.
 All the items are both useful and stylish.
 Although none of the items from Chelsea and Cole’s collection have been revealed just yet, the reality show star is excited to start this new journey with her husband.